Tropical Storm Zeta’s remnants could drench the DMV on Thursday

 What to expect

-Wednesday night: showers arrive
+Wednesday night: Showers arrive

 Starting overnight Wednesday, the area of moderate to heavy rains will be fairly widespread throughout the Southeast and portions of the Mid-Atlantic.
 The chance of heavy rain picks up through the day Thursday, particularly as the core of Zeta passes south of our region.
 The heaviest rains will likely be intermittent in nature, coming in waves of downpours.

-Thursday and Thursday night: the heaviest rains
+Thursday and Thursday night: The heaviest rains

 The NOAA Weather Prediction Center has placed our region under a Slight Risk of flash flooding for Thursday and Thursday night.
 One factor that will limit widespread flooding is the rapid movement of Zeta’s remnants and the approaching storm along the cold front.